MP Electronic Devices: Yet another algorithm for rotary encoder control

 The rotary function then updates lrsum, the variable containing the current aggregate.
 When the neutral state is reached, the function acts accordingly.

-C code for Arduino
+Two state C code for Arduino with interrupts

 Links to other useful resources